occrg/Natural-Language-Processing-in-IP-HR-Law/README.md

 ## Problems
 * I haven't checked how to programs work on non-unix OSs.
 They might behave differently because of different ways that OSs process new lines and directory paths.
   * Pull Git repository to Windows OS and accomadate for differences in code so same code will work regardless of OS.
+* Program struggles to recognise words in scanned papers.